rafaelpcarneiro/cleaningCaptchas/README.md

-As an example, down below I have two images, the original, and the version which the algorithm understand as the real image without noise, under a certain risk:
+As an example, down below I have two images, the original, and the version which the algorithm understand as the real image without noise, under a certain risk.
+Examples

-1. Example
+1.
 <p align="center">
     <img src="data/20220222182850.jpg" />
     <img src="examples/20220222182850.jpg" />
 </p>

-2. Example
+2.
 <p align="center">
     <img src="data/20220222182933.jpg" />
     <img src="examples/20220222182933.jpg" />